قَالَ الْمَلَأُ 382 الأنفال

 ﴾16﴿ Wa mai yuwallihim yawma'izin duburahooo illaa mutaharrifal liqitaalin aw mutahaiyizan ilaa fi'atin faqad baaa'a bighadabim minal laahi wa ma'waahu Jahannamu wa bi'sal maseer

-﴾13﴿ This is because they have disobeyed Allah and His Messenger.
-And whoever opposes Allah and His Messenger, then indeed, Allah is severe in punishment
+﴾13﴿ That is because they opposed Allah and His Messenger.
+And whoever opposes Allah and His Messenger—then surely Allah is severe in punishment.

-﴾14﴿ This is your punishment, so taste it (in this world).
-Indeed, for the disbelievers is the punishment of the Fire
+﴾14﴿ This is your punishment, so taste it (in this world), and know that for the disbelievers is the punishment of the Fire.

-﴾15﴿ O you who believe, when you meet the disbelievers in battle, do not turn your backs on them
+﴾15﴿ O believers!
+When you meet the disbelievers in battle, do not turn your backs to them.

 The scholars have written that every polytheist (mushrik) and innovator (mubtadi‘) is in shiqāq with Allah the Exalted and His Messenger, because in opposing them, they have fabricated their own version of religion.